epiforecasts/scoringutils/README.md

   score %>%
   summarise_scores(by = c("model", "target_type", "scale")) %>%
   head()
+#> Some rows containing NA values may be removed.
+This is fine if not unexpected.
 #>                    model target_type   scale         wis overprediction
 #> 1: EuroCOVIDhub-ensemble       Cases natural 11550.70664    3650.004755
 #> 2: EuroCOVIDhub-baseline       Cases natural 22090.45747    7702.983696